metagenomics/denbi-nanopore-training/docs/basecalling/index.rst

 Basecalling
 ===========

-We will perform a basecalling of the raw data with Albacore.
+We will perform a basecalling of the raw data with guppy.

 .. toctree::
    :maxdepth: 1